 Cambridge, MA 02138

-This program is a need-based federally funded financial aid program offered to eligible U.S. citizens and permanent residents of the U.S. Depending on their maximum Federal Work study (FWS) award students can reasonably expect to earn up to $5,000 per year through work study funding; the Federal Work Study Program (FWSP) hourly wage range for graduate students during the 2016-2017 academic year is $13.50 to $20.00.
-Students must have applied for financial aid and have been awarded FWS funds as part of their financial aid award package to be eligible for a FWS position.
-FWSP employers pay a percentage of a student's wages; the federal government pays the remainder.
+This program is a need-based federally funded financial aid program offered to eligible U.S. citizens and permanent residents of the U.S. Depending on their maximum Federal Work study (FWS) award students can reasonably expect to earn up to $5,000 per year through FWS funding.
+To be eligible for FWS positions students must apply for financial aid and be awarded FWS funds as part of their financial aid package.
+FWSP employers pay a percentage of a student's wages and the federal government pays the remainder.

-FWS eligible students complete an online Referral Form on the Student Employment Office website for each FWS job they take.
-This form enables the SEO to confirm the student's FWS eligibility for the position and is the first step in the FWS payroll process.
-Students may work more than one job, provided their total earnings through work study do not exceed the amount of their total FWS award.
-The award amount acts as the maximum gross amount the student may earn at their particular position.
-Students are required to monitor their earnings, to be sure they do not exceed their ceilings.
+FWS eligible students complete a referral form for each FWS job.
+This form is the first step in getting hired to a FWS position, registers the job with the SEO, and enables them to confirm the student's FWS eligibility for the position (based on the amount of the FWS Award and other FWS jobs a student may hold).
+Students may work more than one job, provided their total earnings through FWS do not exceed the amount of their total FWS award.
+Each job is given a FWS ceiling set by the SEO; this is the maximum gross amount the student may earn in that position.
+Students are required to monitor their earnings to be sure they do not exceed their ceilings.

-The Office of Academic Services helps appoint Ed.D. students to research assistantships and/or teaching fellowships at HGSE.
-Students should visit this office at Longfellow 122 or call at 617-495-3957 for more information regarding these work opportunities.
+The Office of Academic Affairs helps appoint Ed.D. students to research assistantships and/or teaching fellowships at HGSE.
+Students should visit this office at Longfellow G039 or call at 617-495-3957 for more information regarding these work opportunities.

 HGSE Career Services Office